akxreddy/AspNetCore.Docs/aspnetcore/grpc/protobuf.md

 ## Unstructured data in messages

 Protobuf is a contract-first messaging format, and an apps messages need to be specified in *.proto* files when the app is compiled.
-Protobuf offers features and well known types to support unstructured data and unknown message types.
+Protobuf offers language features and well known types to support unstructured data and unknown message types.

 ### Any